harvard-nrg/dwiqc/docs/source/xnat.rst

 .. code-block:: shell

-    dwiQC.py process --sub PE201222 --ses PE201222230719 --bids-dir /users/nrg/PE201222_230719 --partition fasse_gpu --fs-license /home/apps/freesurfer/license.txt --xnat-alias ssbc --custom-eddy /users/nrg/PE201222_230719/eddy_params_s2v_mbs.json
+    dwiQC.py process --sub PE201222 --ses PE201222230719 --bids-dir /users/nrg/PE201222_230719 --partition fasse_gpu --fs-license /home/apps/freesurfer/license.txt --custom-eddy /users/nrg/PE201222_230719/eddy_params_s2v_mbs.json

 **Advanced Usage**

-Only a few of the many possible *procss* mode arguments will be discussed here.
+Only a few of the many possible *process* mode arguments will be discussed here.

 | 1. ``--qsiprep-config`` and ``--prequal-config`` allow you to customize the arguments passed to qsiprep and prequal.
 By default, these are the `qsiprep config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/qsiprep.yaml>`_ and `prequal config <https://github.com/harvard-nrg/dwiqc/blob/main/dwiqc/config/prequal.yaml>`_ arguments being passed.
 Using these config files as a template, you can customize your prequal and qsiprep commands.
 Example usage: ``--prequal-config /users/nrg/PE201222_230719/prequal.yaml``

-| 2. ``--xnat-upload`` indicates that the output from DWIQC should be uploaded to your XNAT project. ``--xnat-alias`` must be passed for this argument to work.
+| 2. ``--xnat-upload`` indicates that the output from DWIQC should be uploaded to your XNAT project. ``--xnat-alias`` (see *get* mode) must be passed for this argument to work.
 Example usage: ``--xnat-upload`` (just passing the argument is sufficient)

 | 3. ``--output-resolution`` allows you to specify the resolution of images created by qsiprep.
 The default is the same as the input data.
 Example usage: ``--output-resolution 1.0``